Artifical Intelligence Solutions

 Born in Düren (North Rhine-Westphalia, Germany), Christian Beul studied at the University of Cologne and the Corvinus University of Budapest in Hungary, graduating with a degree in business informatics.

-Following his studies, Mr. Beul began working at INVENSITY as a consultant in the summer of 2008.
-Since then Mr. Beul has successfully implemented numerous R&D projects in the areas of process optimization, project management and safety management for renowned companies in the automotive & defense industry.
+Following his studies, Christian Beul began working at INVENSITY as a consultant in the summer of 2008.
+Since then he has successfully implemented numerous R&D projects in the areas of process optimization, project management and safety management for renowned companies in the automotive & defense industry.
 He also gives regular lectures for the Gesellschaft für Systems Engineering (GfSE).

-Motivated by the desire to combine the technical expertise gained with economic background knowledge, Mr. Beul has been working as a business consultant in the area of business development since 2011.
+Motivated by the desire to combine the technical expertise gained with economic background knowledge, Christian Beul has been working as a business consultant in the area of business development since 2011.

 Matthias Welge (Principal Consultant)